 6 oz (1 medium or 1/2 large) onion, chopped

 ~12oz potato, chopped (or ready cooked and peeled)

 1 tbsp dried thyme (2 tbsp of fresh thyme) – don’t stint on this.

-2 cups plain unsweetened non-dairy milk (rice milk for a standard version; soy milk for a richer one; water for a less calorific version)
+16 fl oz water OR plain unsweetened non-dairy milk (rice milk for a standard version; soy milk for a richer one)

 1/4 tsp pepper (or to taste)